moq-wg/moq-transport/draft-ietf-moq-transport.md

 there is no guarantee that a publisher will not have already sent Objects after the new end Object.

+Unlike a new subscription, SUBSCRIBE_UPDATE does not cause an Object to be delivered multiple times.

 The format of SUBSCRIBE_UPDATE is as follows:

 ~~~